safeh2o/swot-octave-analysis/README.md

 # swot-octave-analysis
 Repo for SWOT engineering optimization analytics in GNU Octave.

+Version 1.6
+-limited results.xlsx outputs to 3 decimal places -created new histogram output to show elapsed time for each samples

 Version 1.5
 -changed to read decay scenario and input optimization time from filename -removed full dataset name from results output table